 Bell peppers are the most commonly grown.
-These sweet peppers are a great source of vitamins and add beautiful colors to your garden and table.
-Often harvested while green, bell peppers can be left on the plant to ripen further.
-When left on the plant, bell peppers will become red, yellow, orange, or brown depending on the variety.
-Fully ripened peppers will also be sweeter than those harvested while still green.
+These sweet peppers are an excellent source of vitamins and add beautiful colors to your garden and table.
+Often harvested while green, bell peppers can also be left on the plant to ripen further to become red, yellow, orange, or brown, depending on the variety.
+Fully ripened peppers are sweeter than those harvested while still green.

 Hot peppers get their spicy flavor from a compound known as capsaicin and the relative spiciness of peppers is compared on a heat index known as the Scoville scale.
 Milder peppers like Anaheims or jalapenos rank between 1,000 and 10,000 Scoville units, while spicier peppers like the cayenne or habanero can check in at 50,000 or 250,000 Scoville units.
-There is even a pepper called the Trinidad Moruga scorpion that measures more than 1.2 million Scoville units or for the truly adventurous, one called the Carolina Reaper measuring at 2.2 million Scoville units!
+Learn more about these spicy varieties in our Gardening Solutions article on hot peppers.

-Even if you don't want to eat them, hot peppers can still be fun to grow.
+Even if you don't plan on eating them, hot peppers can still be fun to grow.
 Their colorful fruits can be red, purple, yellow, or orange and they easily add interest to landscape beds and containers.
 In fact, some pepper varieties like 'Black Pearl', 'Calico', 'Purple Flash', and 'Sangria' are grown almost exclusively for their ornamental value.
-Unlike some other peppers, hot peppers may keep producing even when the temperatures and humidity climb.

-Ornamental peppers produce colorful fruits from May through fall.
-The fruits come in a range of colors including red, purple, yellow, and orange.
+Ornamental peppers are compact, only reaching ten to twenty inches in height and produce colorful fruits from May through fall.
 Many varieties of ornamental pepper also have attractive foliage.

-Despite their name, some ornamental peppers are edible and tasty; however, many are very spicy, and people without a sturdy palate will enjoy just looking at them.
+Despite their name, some ornamental peppers are edible.
+But many are very spicy, and people without a sturdy palate might want to simply enjoy them for their beauty.

 Planting and Care

 You can buy pepper transplants or you can start your own from seed.
-If you're interested in trying some of the more exotic peppers, like the ghost pepper, you may need to order seeds online.
+If you're interested in trying some of the more exotic varities, you may need to order seeds online.

-It may be easier to start pepper plants from seed indoors as the small seeds are easily washed away during watering in the garden.
-You can start your peppers from seed indoors in late winter for planting after the last frost in spring.
+If starting plants from seed, it's recommended that you start indoors, as the small seeds are easily washed away during watering in the garden.
+Seeds planted indoors can be started in late winter for planting after the last frost in spring.
 Peppers can be started again in midsummer for an early fall planting in August and September.

-The spacing of your pepper plants will depend on the varieties you are planting so be sure to check the spacing requirements for your chosen peppers.
-As your pepper plant gets larger and fruits begin to weigh it down staking can help keep your plant upright.
+The spacing of your pepper plants will depend on the variety, so be sure to check the spacing requirements.
+As your plants grow and fruits begin to weigh them down, staking can help keep them upright.

-Fertilize your peppers at the time of planting and again two to three times throughout the growing season or select a controlled release fertilizer for season-long feeding.
-Once you plants begin to produce fruits, you may want to reduce the amount of nitrogen in your fertilizer as too much nitrogen in the soil can cause your pepper plants to produce little or no fruits.
+Fertilize your peppers at the time of planting, and again two to three times throughout the growing season.
+You can also use a controlled-release fertilizer for season-long feeding.
+Once plants begin to produce fruits, reduce the amount of nitrogen in your fertilizer — too much nitrogen in the soil can cause peppers to produce fewer fruits.

-Your peppers will be ready to harvest once they're firm and crisp, about 60 to 80 days after transplanting or 80 to 100 after planting from seed.
-Many gardeners prefer to harvest bell peppers while they are green, while others leave the fruits on the plant to ripen further.
-Always be careful when handling hot pepper varieties, the same properties that give these peppers their famous heat can also cause your eyes and other body parts to become painfully irritated.
+Peppers will be ready to harvest once they're firm and crisp, about 60 to 80 days after transplanting (80 to 100 after planting seed).
+You can harvest bell peppers while they are green, or leave fruits on the plant to ripen further.
+Use caution when handling hot pepper varieties.
+The same properties that give these peppers their flavorful heat can also cause painful irritation in eyes and on skin.

-There are a number of varieties of peppers to choose from, make sure you are selecting varieties that will grow well in Florida.
-'California Wonder', 'Red Knight', and 'Big Bertha' are few varieties of bell peppers that will grow well in Florida gardens.
+There are a number of pepper varieties to choose from, so take care to select plants that will grow well in Florida's unique climate.
+'California Wonder', 'Red Knight', and 'Big Bertha' are a varieties of bell peppers that grow well in Florida gardens.
 Other sweet peppers suited for Florida include 'Sweet Banana', 'Giant Marconi', 'Mariachi', and 'Cubanelle'.